-The NHS prescription ordering direct (POD) service is an easy way for you to order your repeat prescription by telephone.
+The NHS prescription ordering direct (POD) service is an easy way for you to order your repeat prescription online or by telephone.

-The NHS POD is operated by Great Yarmouth and Waveney CCG and has dedicated handlers, trained to take requests for repeat prescriptions.
-If you are a patient registered with this practice you can call the NHS POD to order your repeat medication.
+The NHS POD is operated by NHS Norfolk and Waveney CCG and has dedicated handlers, trained to take requests for repeat prescriptions.
+If you are a patient registered with this practice you can contact the NHS POD to order your repeat medication.

 This service is for repeat medication.
 Requests will not be taken for acute medication or urgent prescriptions.

 Patients are advised to:

 - Please check your medication cupboard before ordering

 - We ask patients to order their prescription when they have 7 days of medication left

 - If you have a build-up of medication, please let the POD know, so that they can adjust the quantities so that everything falls in line

 - Please do not order ‘just in case’.
 If you need medication in the future then you will be able to request it